 Located next to the Atomium is Mini Europe, the best model village I’ve ever seen!
 It is home to 350 models representing famous landmarks from the whole of Europe.
-Parts of it are interactive, making it super kid friendly.
-Karen from Are We There Yet Kids
+Parts of it are interactive, making it super kid friendly. – Karen from Are We There Yet Kids

 Bansko is a glorious mountain town about two hours from Bulgaria’s capital, Sofia.
-This is a very cost-effective place to vacation as public transportation is easy, and renting cars is safe, easy and relatively cheap too.
+This is the perfect place for a budget family vacation in Europe as public transportation is easy, and renting cars is safe, simple, and relatively cheap too.